 One of the best things that a family member or friend can do for someone with vascular dementia is to help them find a place to live where they’ll be safe, comfortable and happy, preferably long before they need to move.

 The Cabana at Jensen Dunes is committed to being one of those places.
-The Cabana is a dementia care community that follows the Valeo™ philosophy of life.
-Valeo encourages well-being in all aspects of life by celebrating strength, engagement and joy.
 Every person is welcomed into the community as a unique individual with plenty to contribute.

 If you or someone you care about received a diagnosis of vascular dementia, or if you suspect a vascular dementia diagnosis, take the time to learn more about The Cabana.
 Knowing that this kind of community is in your future can be encouraging and reassuring — two things that everyone needs, no matter what their situation may be.